inboxstartup/docs/README.md

 The resources, tools, and utilities are targeted at Startups from the idea to the seed stage.
 We believe that once you hit your priced round, such as a Series-A and beyond, you will have the resources to take care of your needs.

 > “Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
 And the only way to do great work is to love what you do.” -- Steve Jobs

+#### Other Cool Quotes I have in mind

+- The Swiss Knife for Entrepreneurs and Founders.
+- Helping entrepreneurs and founders run companies with the right tools during their formative times.

 ---